UoB-COMSM0166/2025-group-7/README.md

 #### User Stories and Acceptance Criteria

--As a project manager, I want to have a functional game that executes the basic mechanics of this genre, so that players have an experience they can easily understand
+-As a project manager, I want to have a functional game that executes the basic mechanics of this genre, so that players have an experience they can easily understand.
-Given external users play the game for the first time, when they start playing the game it behaves in a reasonable way, then the game progresses in a way that is intuitive to them
+Given external users play the game for the first time, when they start playing the game it behaves in a reasonable way, then the game progresses in a way that is intuitive to them.

--As a third party service provider, I want the program uploaded on our server to be compact and render fast, so that users do not have a frustrating experience
+-As a third party service provider, I want the program uploaded on our server to be compact and render fast, so that users do not have a frustrating experience.
-Given I uploaded the game on my server, when users try to access the game they enjoy it even with slow internet, then they continue to use my server
+Given I uploaded the game on my server, when users try to access the game they enjoy it even with slow internet, then they continue to use my server.

-–As an experienced gamer, I want to have a unique experience, so that the game is distinguished from others
+–As an experienced gamer, I want to have a unique experience, so that the game is distinguished from others.
-Given I have never played the game before, when I start playing the game for the first time it should be different enough from the original version, then I have reason to continue to play
+Given I have never played the game before, when I start playing the game for the first time it should be different enough from the original version, then I have reason to continue to play.

 ### Design